SummaryRead the full fact sheet

 From mid-August to the end of April, average UV levels in Victoria are 3 and above for much of the day so sun protection (clothing, sunscreen, hats, shade and sunglasses) is recommended.
 During these summer months, most people only need a few minutes outside on most days to absorb sufficient vitamin D.

 Sensible sun protection measures should not put people at risk of vitamin D deficiency.

 From May to mid-August, average UV levels in Victoria are typically low (below 3).
 During this time sun protection is not recommended unless you work outdoors, are near highly reflective surfaces (like snow), or are outside for extended periods.
 During these months, people should spend time outside in the middle of the day with some skin uncovered to maintain vitamin D levels.

 Overexposure to UV is never recommended, even for people who have vitamin D deficiency.

-Vitamin D and food
+Vitamin D deficiency

 Where to get help

 - , 2017, Department of Health and Human Services, Victorian Government.